Deulfi/uosc-controls-modifier/README.md

 # uosc-controls-modifier
    MPV Dynamic Button State Manager for uosc Interface

    This script enhances the MPV player uosc interface by enabling dynamic button state management.
-   It acts as a "freamework" to have multiple buttons apear to occupie the same space on the uosc interface.
+   It acts as a "framework" to have multiple buttons appear to occupy the same space on the uosc interface.
    It allows buttons to have multiple states triggered by modifier keys (like mouse buttons) or commands, providing a more interactive and context-sensitive control interface.

-   changes happen on certain events like:
+   Changes happen on certain events like:
-   - showing a different button while holding a modifier key (like holding the right mouse button) [inputevent](https://github.com/natural-harmonia-gropius/input-event) is needed for this
+   - Showing a different button while holding a modifier key (like holding the right mouse button) [inputevent](https://github.com/natural-harmonia-gropius/input-event) is needed for this
-   - defining keys in input.conf to trigger a state change
+   - Defining keys in input.conf to trigger a state change
-   - registered property observers to update the state of the button
+   - Registered property observers to update the state of the button
-   - using mpvs profiles
+   - Using mpv's profiles

 ## Installation
 Place **uosc-controls-modifier.lua** in your mpv `scripts` folder.